Andyvicky2/hello-world/README.md

 # hello-world
 This is my first repository
 Hi!
-I'm a Salesforce Admin try to learn coding
+I'm a Salesforce Admin trying to learn coding